 To Kevin Claiborne, memory is the primary material of his work.
 He explains “I seek to make the invisible visible”, thus striving to put the black community back at the forefront of the viewer’s consciousness.
-By having a critical eye on the past, he insists on what we do not invisible stories, by proving that what we do not see is sometimes more important that was is on the surface.
+By having a critical eye on the past, he insists on invisible stories, by proving that what we do not see is sometimes more important than what is on the surface.

 He works the medium of collage, a technique used by dadaist artist notably, who aimed to include a political content to their art.

 “I like for my work to keep an open vision, it is not necessarily didactic by nature, but I at least hope that each piece could be a conversation on its own, or a conversation starter.”
 Kevin Claiborne

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.